mbourgey/CBW_HTseq_module3/README.md

 - We checked read QC with BVAtools.
 - We trimmed unreliable bases from the read ends using Trimmomatic.
 - We aligned the reads to the reference using BWA.
-- We sorted the alignments by chromosome position using PICARD.
+- We sorted the alignments by chromosome position using GATK.
 - We realigned short indels using GATK.
-- We fixed mate issues using PICARD.
+- We fixed mate issues using GATK.
 - We recalibrate the Base Quality using GATK.
-- We generate alignment metrics using GATK and PICARD.
+- We generate alignment metrics using GATK.